Some links in this post may be affiliate links

 Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease.

-Average to above average warm temperatures, from 18-260C are ideal for Haworthia Plant.
+Average warm temperatures from 18-260C are ideal for Haworthia Plant.
 The sudden change in temperature between day and night is excellent for this succulent plant as it mimicks its natural arid conditions.

 Haworthia Plants have no need for high humidity.
-Average room humidity is ideal for this plant.
+Average room humidity of 50-55% is ideal for this plant.
 Ensure that there is good air circulation to avoid fungal disease infestations.

 The best potting medium for Haworthia is fertile, loose and free-draining to prevent it from getting soggy.
-It should be loose enough to allow water to drain out fast enough like this Cactus and Succulents Mix available on Etsy.
+It should be loose enough to allow water to drain out fast enough.
+Cactus and succulents potting mixes are ideal for Haworthia.
+Check out these

-Feed Haworthia Plant monthly during the growing period with a succulents fertilizer for lush growth.
+Feed Haworthia Plant monthly during the growing period with a balanced, water-soluble fertilizer for lush growth.
 Withhold feeding during the cold season as growth is minimal at this time.

 Repot Haworthia Plant once every year at the beginning of the growing season as this will ensure a healthy and vigorously growing plant.